haved/python_shellcode/README.md

 and standard libraries / Python libraries are not accessible.
 You can probably hack around this, but I recommend using macros for most things.

+EDIT: Linking is actually not that bad, just remove `-c` from the command, and add an empty `main()` function.
+This doesn't give you access to libc as far as I can see, but at least you can call your own functions.
+When exporting the text section, note that it starts at `0x1020` or someting, so remove that from the offset provided by `objdump`.
+See Aho-Corasick.

+EDIT: Sometimes `-O3` is a bit too eager to unroll loops, and degrades performance.
+`-O2` at least never seems to be worse than no optimization.

 You can not use global variables either, but local variables work fine.
 Keep in mind that string literals might be lost when copying the `.text` section.
-My general tip is to pass a common data pointer as a parameter to every function.
+My general tip is to pass a common data pointer as a parameter to every function, or use pointers in your data structures.
+See my Aho-Corasick.

 ## Exporting machine code to python
 After compiling, check at what offsets of `.text` your function(s) start at.